 Some people believe that eating for a specific blood type, such as type A+ or A- may offer some health benefits.
 However, there is a lack of evidence to support the proposed health benefits of following a blood type diet.

 Diets that are based on a person’s blood type have been supported by doctors, including the naturopath Peter J. D’Adamo.

-A review of data published in the American Journal of Clinical Nutrition concluded: “No evidence currently exists to validate the purported health benefits of blood type diets.”
+However, a 2013 review of clinical data published in the American Journal of Clinical Nutrition concluded: “No evidence currently exists to validate the purported health benefits of blood type diets.”

 Despite the lack of scientific evidence, supporters of blood type diets claim to help people achieve overall good health and a lower disease risk through eating for their specific blood type.

-More research is definitely needed, but here, we will learn more about the importance of the body’s blood type, and the purported benefits of eating for an A, B, AB, or O blood type.
+More research is needed, but here, we share more about the importance of the body’s blood type, and the purported benefits of eating for an A, B, AB, or O blood type.

 Fast facts on the A positive (and A negative) blood type diet:

 - Individuals with type A blood may be better suited to natural, vegetarian diets.

 - People with type A blood have been shown to have lower levels of stomach acid than other blood types, so a meat-based diet may not be digested as easily as a vegetarian-based one.

 - Research has suggested that people with certain blood types may be at risk of developing specific diseases or conditions.